pallets/werkzeug/docs/quickstart.rst

 >>> request = Request(environ)

 Now you can access the important variables and Werkzeug will parse them for you and decode them where it makes sense.
-The default charset for requests is set to `utf-8` but you can change that by subclassing :class:`Request`.

 >>> request.path
 '/foo'